KatheraYe/rnacentral-probing-metadata/README.md

 For viral datasets the optional top-level field `strain` should be provided and should describe the strain hared by all samples in the dataset.
 This field is not required for non-viral datasets.
 If a viral study includes multiple strains create one YAML file per strain.
 The optional field `experiment.context`, when provided, must use one or more of: `in_vivo`, `in_vitro`, `ex_vivo`, `in_virio`, `ex_virio`, or `denatured`.

+## GitHub Actions checks

+The `Validate Metadata` GitHub Actions workflow validates metadata files with these checks:

+1. Validates each selected YAML file against the metadata schema.
+2. Checks uniqueness of dataset IDs and run accession IDs across all metadata files.
+3. Validates OBI IDs.
+4. Validates viral strains by checking if it exists in NCBI taxonomy.